debdattasarkar/DSA/1. Arrays/101. (H) Trapping Rain Water/README.md

 ---

-Let me know if you'd like this in a downloadable format or additional variations of this problem!

 Here’s a complete **text explanation**, step-by-step **dry run**, and the **code implementations** in Python, C++, and JavaScript for the **Trapping Rain Water** problem.